PostHog/posthog.com/contents/blog/ab-testing-examples.md

 3. **Composer manager:** routes requests to the correct composer based on the user.
 They split users into groups, named "slots" which get a single experiment.
 Those who are part of this experiment get the service the composer put together.

 A single configuration file defines all three, abstracting the code relevant to the experiment from the actual app.
-A service they built uses the configuration file to create a universe for the A/B test.
+The composer and manager use the configuration file to create a universe for the A/B test, enabling more tests to run simultaneously.

 The outcome of building the "universes" system included: